MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

     - `[StartTime <DateTime?>]`: The device boot start time.
 The value cannot be modified and is automatically populated when the device performs a reboot.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2022 would look like this: '2022-01-01T00:00:00Z'.
 Returned by default.
 Read-only.
     - `[TotalBootTimeInMS <Int32?>]`: The device total boot time in milliseconds.
 Supports: $select, $OrderBy.
 Read-only.
     - `[TotalLoginTimeInMS <Int32?>]`: The device total login time in milliseconds.
 Supports: $select, $OrderBy.
 Read-only.
+  - `[UserExperienceAnalyticsDeviceStartupProcessPerformance <IMicrosoftGraphUserExperienceAnalyticsDeviceStartupProcessPerformance[]>]`: User experience analytics device Startup Process Performance
+    - `[Id <String>]`: The unique identifier for an entity.
+Read-only.
+    - `[DeviceCount <Int64?>]`: The count of devices which initiated this process on startup.
+Supports: $filter, $select, $OrderBy.
+Read-only.
+    - `[MedianImpactInMS <Int64?>]`: The median impact of startup process on device boot time in milliseconds.
+Supports: $filter, $select, $OrderBy.
+Read-only.
+    - `[ProcessName <String>]`: The name of the startup process.
+Examples: outlook, excel.
+Supports: $select, $OrderBy.
+Read-only.
+    - `[ProductName <String>]`: The product name of the startup process.
+Examples: Microsoft Outlook, Microsoft Excel.
+Supports: $select, $OrderBy.
+Read-only.
+    - `[Publisher <String>]`: The publisher of the startup process.
+Examples: Microsoft Corporation, Contoso Corp.
+Supports: $select, $OrderBy.
+Read-only.
+    - `[TotalImpactInMS <Int64?>]`: The total impact of startup process on device boot time in milliseconds.
+Supports: $filter, $select, $OrderBy.
+Read-only.
   - `[UserExperienceAnalyticsDeviceStartupProcesses <IMicrosoftGraphUserExperienceAnalyticsDeviceStartupProcess[]>]`: User experience analytics device Startup Processes
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[ManagedDeviceId <String>]`: The Intune device id of the device.
 Supports: $select, $OrderBy.
 Read-only.